 Good environmental management can also help prevent West Nile virus infection.
 Because mosquitoes breed in standing, stagnant water, all water tanks and buckets should be cleaned at least once a week, and areas where stagnant water can collect, such as empty flower pots and used tires, should be eliminated.
 Fans that blow over horses in the barn area can reduce mosquitoes and other flying insects.
 (Be sure that all electrical cords for fans are out of the horses’ reach to avoid electrical shock.)
 Appropriate insecticides should be used according to label directions in the summer and other times when mosquitoes are common.

-Mosquitoes can also transmit the West Nile virus to people.
+Mosquitoes can also transmit West Nile virus to people.
 Most people who contract the virus never develop symptoms.
-However, about 1 in 150 people exposed to the virus develop the severe form of the disease.
-Infection is more common in the elderly.
+However, a small percentage do have symptoms, and infection is more common in children, the elderly, and immunosuppressed people.
 West Nile fever in people is a syndrome characterized by fever, headache, and weakness.

 Horses do not act as a source of West Nile virus for mosquitoes, and infected horses do not pose a risk to humans who care for them.
 Special precautions should be taken if people will be involved in assisting with a necropsy (animal autopsy) or when handling blood products from infected horses.